What’s New

 Did You Know?

 The Amazon Studio series, “The Summer I Turned Pretty,” recently filmed its second season on the island.
 Notable filming locations include the Carolina Beach Boardwalk, The Fat Pelican and nearby Fort Fisher in Kure Beach.
-See if you can catch your favorite vacation spots in season one, streaming now on Prime Video.
-Keep an eye out for season two’s debut!
+See if you can catch your favorite vacation spots in season one, streaming now on Prime Video and watch season two starting July 14.

 Carolina Beach’s foodie scene is getting national recognition.
 Yelp named Island Burger & Bites North Carolina’s best cheeseburger.
 On the sweet side, Yelp ranked Carolina Beach’s Britt’s Donut Shop and Wake N Bake Donuts as two of the “Top 100 U.S. Donut Shops.”